NNPDF/pineappl/CONTRIBUTING.md

 - if you write a test that needs test data (grids, EKOs, etc.) store them at
   <https://data.nnpdf.science/pineappl/test-data/>.
 Ask one of the maintainers
-  to upload the data for you if you don't have access to this location).
+  to upload the data for you if you don't have access to this location.
 Then add a line to `maintainer/generate-coverage.sh` that downloads the data with `wget` and a similar line to `.github/workflows/rust.yml` that downloads the data with `curl`.
 To make Github refresh the cached test data when running